Bira/octopus-carnival/_drafts/lphr-scene-03.md

 So I'm gonna run the Livery now, with the same kind of changes I made in a PBP attempt, and Prisoners of Salt later on.

+I also need to talk about the treasure Rexus gives them.
+I imagine Pathfinder wants this to be the reward associated with the Aria Park riot and his rescue scene.
+The money and signed ring are fine, following the wealth conversion guidelines I wrote, but the knife and the Bracers of Armor are a bit weirder.

+All devils in Pathfinder 1 have a degree of supernatural resistance that can be bypassed with silver weapons.
+The dagger in the original reward is mean to be the first such weapon the PCs get in the campaign, and would let them fight the devils that appear under the Livery a bit more easily.

+In our game, that won't work, as there's no universal silver weakness.
+If I want to give them a short-term boost, I'll need something different.
+How about "Blessed Papers", Bloodborne-style?
+Rub this against your weapon's striking surface (a Ready action), and it gains the Holy property for a minute. $400, negligible weight, consumable.
+Of course, Fire Paper and Lightning Paper also exist and have the same stats.
+A large silver knife is $800, so we give them two sheets of Blessed Paper.

+The Bracers of Armor +1 are meant to give a small defensive boost to wizards, monks, and other unarmored characters.
+They give +1 to AC but don't stack with armor.
+As a player I'd want Jania to have them, as she's the least-armored party member.

+There's actually an equivalent item in GURPS DF6, the Bracers of Force, but they're a bit too heavy for Jania.
+So I'm going to replace them with a light silk undershirt enchanted with Fortify +1.
+So that's gonna provide 1 DR to the torso, and it can be worn under regular clothing.
+Total value $1120, weight 0.4lbs/0.2kg.